Phoenix Nights: Series 2

 A power cut in Brian's home sees him stuck on his stair lift all night until Jerry breaks his door down the next morning.
 At the club, Jerry has turned part of the club into a Chinese restaurant called "The Golden Phoenix".
 A ladies night has been arranged, which causes Paddy to go on stage dressed in nothing but a fake moustache and leather thong, and carrying a trident.
 Outside, Max is accosted by a woman who wants her husband killed.
 Max tells her that he will kill her husband for £8,000.
 Lying to Paddy that she will pay them both £1,000, Max gets Paddy to agree to do the job with him.
-Max, Paddy and Max's brother Terry go to practise shooting using a Broomhandled Mauser which Max's grandad lent him.
+Max, Paddy and Max's brother Terry go to practise shooting using a Broomhandled Mauser which Max's grandad gave him.
 When Paddy starts to fire, he accidentally shoots Terry.
 Eventually, Max and Paddy can't kill the man and give him £3,000 to leave the country.
 Max gives Paddy £1,000, and spends £4,000 on a motor home.
 The auditioning act at the end of the episode is the same man as in S2E4, this time with a battery-powered singing gorilla.